- Scientific name: Lamna nasus

 - Description: Stout, compact, powerfully built shark.
-Dorsal and pectoral fins are large and tail is narrow and crescent shaped.
+Dorsal and pectoral fins are large and the tail is narrow and crescent-shaped.
 Body and fins are grey while flanks and underside are white.
 There are five gill slits on each side of the body.
 Skin is rough.
 Distinctive white mark on trailing edge of dorsal fin, tiny second dorsal and anal fin.
 Pointed snout and black eyes with no protective eyelids.
-Large mouth with powerful jaws is full of rows of large sharp teeth.
+The large mouth with powerful jaws is full of rows of large sharp teeth.

 - In May 2012 two men fishing from a 17ft boat off the coast of North Devon caught, tagged and released a 10ft long porbeagle shark which was estimated to weigh 550lbs.

 - A boat angler fishing off the coast of Cornwall caught a 9ft porbeagle shark which was estimated at weighing in excess of 400lbs.
 The angler, 45-year-old Mark Nelson had also caught a 300lb porbeagle the day before.